fmerg/pymerkle/README.md

 ## Proof validation

-Direct validation of a Merkle-proof is performed usind the ``validateProof()`` function, modifying the status of the inserted proof appropriately and returning the corresponding boolean.
+Direct validation of a Merkle-proof is performed using the ``validateProof()`` function, which modifies the status of the provided proof appropriately and returns the corresponding boolean.
 A more elaborate validation procedure includes generating a receipt with the validation result and storing at will the generated receipt as a ``.json`` file.
-This is achieved utilizing the ``validationReceipt`` class like in the above quick example.
+This is achieved using the ``validationReceipt`` class like in the above quick example.

 See [_API_](API.md) or [_Usage_](USAGE.md) for details about arguments and precise functionality.